IHE/RAD.IMR/input/pagecontent/RAD-Y4.md

 #### 2:4.Y4.4.1 Retrieve Rendered Report Message

 The Requester retrieves a rendered report from the Responder.
-The Requester shall support sending such messages to more than one Responder.

 The Responder shall support handling such messages from more than one Sender.